-Massage therapy is proven to improve mood, reduce stress and anxiety, and provide a sense of well-being and relaxation.
+Did you know massage therapy is proven to improve mood, reduce stress and anxiety, and provide a sense of well-being and relaxation?

 What happens during an appointment?

 A massage therapy session lasts 30, 60 or 90 minutes in a calm and relaxing environment.
 During the first appointment, the therapist will assess your overall health.
 Depending on your goals, the massage therapist will focus on a specific area of the body or on a complete body treatment.

 Treatments vary, as there are many different massage techniques.
 Treatments can be relaxing, but sometimes they may be more uncomfortable due to deep tissue techniques to help relieve muscular tensions and adhesions.

 How often should I get a massage?Frequency of treatments can vary depending on your goal.
 In general it should be between 4-6 weeks.
 Some treatments however can be done weekly, for example, a lymphatic drainage massage to improve bloating and reduce excess swelling, or a professional athlete who’s training intensely and needs further muscle recovery to improve training.
 Talk to your massage therapist to see how often you should be getting massaged!

 How should I dress?You can undress the part of the body you wish to work on during your massage while keeping your underwear on.
 For a more athletic massage, you can wear loose, comfortable clothing and a sports bra if necessary.